Soundcheck: Processes

+A line check is normally carried out before the soundcheck itself.
+Once the sound system is set up, the front of house engineer works through the input channels in order, tapping each microphone in turn to confirm that it reaches the console on the expected channel and that direct boxes and any inserted processing such as gates and compressors are working.
+A line check is not a soundcheck; its purpose is to find inputs that are faulty or mis-patched before the performers begin theirs.

 Soundchecks are usually conducted prior to audience entry to the venue.
 The soundcheck may start with the rhythm section, and then go on to the melody section and vocalists.
 After technical adjustments have been completed by the sound crew, the performers leave the stage and the audience is admitted.
 Since the acoustics of a venue often change somewhat once it is filled with audience members, the sound engineer often has to make minor modifications to the sound system settings and levels once the audience is there.

 If there is more than one artist performing, soundchecks can be more complicated.